Editorial Board

 Image

-Michael is a wildlife photographer, explorer and an ocean advocate.
-He is the principal author of 38 and co-author of eight books about the ocean.
-His accolades include winning more than 67 international photographic awards and being named as one of the world’s most influential nature photographers by Outdoor Photographer.
-Michael AW’s essays and pictures have been published in BBC Wildlife, GEO, National Geographic, The Smithsonian, Nature, Ocean Geographic, Asian Geographic, Nature Focus, The Times, and Discovery to name a few.
+Michael is a wildlife photographer, explorer and ocean advocate.
+He is the principal author of 38 and co-author of another 10 books about the ocean.
+His accolades include winning more than 68 international photographic awards and being named one of the world’s most influential nature photographers by Outdoor Photographer.

 In 2008, Stan Waterman conferred Michael with the Peter Benchley Shark Conservation Award from the Shark Research Institute in recognition of his highly-effective and unrelenting campaign against shark fin soup consumption in the Asia-Pacific region.
-In 2020, for the second time Michael AW was a judge for the Natural History Museum Wildlife Photographer of the Year competition and as well judge for the Australian Geographic Wildlife Photographic competition.
-Michael AW is the founder of Asian Geographic and Ocean Geographic magazines, as well as OceanNEnvironment, a charity organization registered with Environment Australia.
+Michael AW is the founder of Asian Geographic and Ocean Geographic magazines, as well as OceanNEnvironment, a non-profit organization registered with Environment Australia.

 Evonne Ong - Chief Editor